sonic-net/SONiC/doc/acl/Extend-L3V6ACLs.md

 - L4_DST_PORT
 - TCP_FLAGS

-***Note**: Every ACL Rule, should include at least one of [*IP_TYPE*, *ETHER_TYPE*] in the matching criteria when matching of L3 header fields.
-This allows orchestrator to decide in which underlying SAI ACL table to place the rule in.
-If these fields are not provided in the ACL rule, the rule is placed in the SAI IPv4 ACL table and the behavior is dependent on the platform.
+***Note**: It is recommended that every ACL Rule should include at least one of [*IP_TYPE*, *ETHER_TYPE*] in the matching criteria when matching of L3 header fields.
+When we handle unsupported platforms by adding two ACL tables in SAI, this allows orchestrator to decide in which underlying SAI ACL table to place the rule in.
+In phase-1, if these fields are not provided in the ACL rule, the underlying SAI platform must do one of the following:
+1) install a single rule if the hardware supports it, or
+2) make multiple rules (one rule per IP type), or
+3) throw error as unsupported.

 **Actions allowed in the table of the type L3V4V6**